 Ørsted's capital expenditures are generally financed through cash flow from operations, debt financing raised from Scandinavian and international banks and debt capital markets issuances, including hybrid capital.
-It is expected that planned investments will be funded through similar sources and to a lesser extent through reductions of ownership in core activities.
+It is expected that planned investments will be funded through similar sources and through reductions of ownership in selected energy producing assets.

-In 2017, Ørsted established its Green Finance Framework, which in April 2019 was updated to a Green Finance Framework thereby expanding the framework to also cover green bank loans and other types of debt instruments.
-Proceeds from securities issued by Ørsted and labelled as "Green Bonds" will be applied in accordance with the Green Finance Framework.
-The Green Finance Framework sets out, amongst other things, the type of projects and investments that are eligible for proceeds raised from Green Bonds or green financing instruments, the process for selection and allocation of proceeds to green projects and how Ørsted will manage and report on the allocation and impact of its green bonds and financing instruments.
+In 2017, Ørsted established its Green Bond Framework, which in April 2019 was updated to a Green Finance Framework thereby expanding the framework to also cover green bank loans and other types of debt instruments.
+Proceeds from securities issued by Ørsted labelled as "Green Bonds" will be applied in accordance with the Green Finance Framework.
+The Green Finance Framework sets out, amongst other things, the type of projects and investments that are eligible for proceeds raised from Green Bonds or green financing instruments, the process for selection and allocation of proceeds to green projects and how Ørsted will manage and report on the allocation and impact of its green bonds and financing instruments. Ørsted's Green Finance Framework is available on Ørsted's website at https://orsted.com/en/investors/debt/green-financing.